erwan2212/mft-parse/README.md

 Some notes/thoughts:<br>
 <br>
 If the MFT is <b>fragmented</b>, you will need to backup it with extents-win64 like this: extents-win64.exe f:\\$mft c:\\temp\mft.dmp<br>
-Although I recommend the use of extents-win64.exe, you can also backup a fragmented mft the followong way : mft-win32.exe --drive=f: --filter=$mft --first_record=0 --last_record=15 --dr --dr_backup<br>
+Although I recommend the use of extents-win64.exe, you can also backup a fragmented mft the followong way ( a file named _$mft will be created on your folder) : mft-win32.exe --drive=f: --filter=$mft --first_record=0 --last_record=15 --dr --dr_backup<br>
 <br>
 Then dump the mft like this (skip --db3 if you want to dump to the console) : mft-win32.exe --drive=f: --mft_filename=c:\\temp\mft.dmp --db3 <br>
 <br>